-, though a normal bomb may be somehow fastened to the baddie where it can't be removed in time (like snarled in a cape).
+Usually a Sticky Bomb, though a normal bomb may be somehow fastened to the baddie where it can't be removed in time (like snarled in a cape).
 See also; Throw Down the Bomblet for characters who may make use of this.
 Compare Misguided Missile.

 - In Batgirl #20 (the Stephanie Brown series), Batgirl defeats the speedster Slipstream by sticking several explosive electrogoop batarangs to his back.

-- In Skullduggery Pleasant, playing with fire, the spike bomb mentioned when Skullduggery retrieves his case from Finbar is used this way against the Grotesquery.
-Arguably a less than straight example, since Skullduggery is obviously holding the bomb beforehand, and the Grotesquery does not appear to react at all to the bomb.
+- In Skulduggery Pleasant, playing with fire, the spike bomb mentioned when Skullduggery retrieves his case from Finbar is used this way against the Grotesquery.
+Arguably a less-than-straight example, since Skullduggery is obviously holding the bomb beforehand, and the Grotesquery does not appear to react at all to the bomb.
 Until it goes off.

 - Archer does this to a Xindi he's fighting in the Star Trek: Enterprise episode "Zero Hour".

 - Throughout the Fallout series, you can use the pickpocket skill to place a live explosive on someone.
-Doing this in Fallout 3 nets you the "psychotic prankster" achievement and increments your stat of "Pants Exploded".
-The Green Hornet radio show also has the titular character's Hypercompetent Sidekick do this to some villains; Argyle calls it "the old Shady Sands Shuffle."
+Doing this in Fallout 3 nets you the "Psychotic Prankster" achievement and increments your "Pants Exploded" stat.
+The Adventures of Herbert "Daring" Dashwood radio show also has the titular character's Hypercompetent Sidekick do this to some villains; Argyle calls it "the old Shady Sands Shuffle."

-- A common tactic in the Gears of War series, though not quite as sublte as in most games — when you smack someone with a grenade, it sticks to them with a wet thnk, and detonates after a couple seconds.
+- A common tactic in the Gears of War series, though not quite as subtle as in most games — when you melee attack someone with a grenade, it sticks to them with a wet thnk, and detonates after a couple seconds.
 Starting in the second game, grenades can also be tagged onto the walls or floor to function as proximity mines.

 - In Alpha Protocol, if Mike decides to kill Leland after agreeing to help him in the finale, he'll reveal that the evidence that he handed over to him was actually a mine.
 The look on Leland's face says it all.

-- In Dead Or Alive 4, Spartan-458 Nicole has a showey move where she lifts up her opponent with one hand, activates a Plasma Grenade in the other, slams it into her opponent's torso, then kicks them away before the grenade detonates.
+- In Dead or Alive 4, Spartan Nicole-458 has a showy move where she lifts up her opponent with one hand, activates a Plasma Grenade in the other, slams it into her opponent's torso, then kicks them away before the grenade detonates.